-- What skills are essential in this occupation?
+What skills are essential in this occupation?

-- What advice would you give recent graduates seeking a job in this field?
+What advice would you give recent graduates seeking a job in this field?

 Another piece of advice I would give is to think outside of the box.
-While jobs are often posted for dietitians, there may be other positions that are options for you as well — health educators, wellness trainers, etc. Keep your eyes and ears open for positions that involve the health care field.
+While jobs are often posted for dietitians, there may be other positions that are options for you as well — health educators, wellness trainers, etc. Keep your eyes and ears open for positions that involve the healthcare field.

-Do you have any interview tips for jobseekers?
+Do you have any interview tips for job seekers?

 The main tip I have for interviews is to thoroughly research the position and the company.
 By showing the interviewers that you have done your research on the company, you will stand out from those who did not prepare as well.